Smartphone-Markt

 Development of the smartphone market

-There were around 8.1 billion mobile communications subscriptions worldwide in the third quarter of 2021, according to the Ericsson Mobility Report for that year.
+There were around 8.4 billion mobile communications subscriptions worldwide at the end of 2022, according to the Ericsson Mobility Report published in November 2022.

-The number of mobile connections made using smartphones continues to rise, and was expected to have reached a total of 6.3 billion at the end of 2021, corresponding to approximately 77% of all mobile telephony subscriptions.
-It is forecast to increase still further to 7.7 billion in 2027, representing 86% of all mobile contracts.
+The number of mobile connections made using smartphones continues to rise, and was expected to have reached a total of 6.6 billion at the end of 2022, corresponding to approximately 79% of all mobile telephony subscriptions.
+The Ericsson report forecasts it to increase still further to 7.8 billion in 2028, representing 84% of all mobile contracts.

 Top of page